 |Qualification||Typical offer/minimum requirement|

-BBB including B in Biology, Chemistry or Human Biology, including the practical endorsement of any science qualifications taken
+ABB in 3 subjects including one of either Chemistry, Biology or Human Biology, including the practical endorsement of any science subjects taken.

 Grade C in Mathematics